Asymptotically Honest Confidence Regions for High Dimensional Parameters by the Desparsified Conservative Lasso: Inference

-\end{thm} Theorem \ref{thm2} provides sufficient conditions for asymptotically gaussian inference to be valid.
+Theorem \ref{thm2} provides sufficient conditions for asymptotically gaussian inference to be valid.
 We stress again that the number of $\beta_{0,j}$, $h$, involved in the statistic in (\ref{asymdist}) is allowed to increase as the sample size tends to infinity as long as this does not happen too fast.
 Furthermore, these results can be valid in the presence of more variables than observations ($p>n$).

-We also want to emphasize that the above results allows the error terms to be heteroskedastic and do not assume that they are independent of the covariates. (\ref{asymcov}) provides a uniformly consistent estimator of the asymptotic variance of $n^{1/2} \alpha'(\hat{b} - \beta_{0})$.
-We are the first to do so in the literature on high-dimensional regressions models in the presence of heteroskedasticity and an increasing number of parameters.
-The uniformity of (\ref{asymcov}) will also be used in the proof of Theorem \ref{thm3} below. (\ref{asymcov}) is also remarkable as it gives the limit of the variance in the denominator of (\ref{asymdist}) even as the dimension ($p\times p$) of the matrices involved in the expression increases.
-Consider the leading special case where $H=\cbr[0]{j}$ such that $\alpha$ reduces to the $j$'th unit vector $e_j$ of $\mathbb{R}^p$.
-If, furthermore, the covariates and the error terms are independent and the latter are homoskedastic with variance $\sigma^2$ we get that
+We also emphasize that the above results allow the error terms to be heteroskedastic. (\ref{asymcov}) provides a uniformly consistent estimator of the asymptotic variance of $n^{1/2} \alpha'(\hat{b} - \beta_{0})$.
+The uniformity of (\ref{asymcov}) will also be used in the proof of Theorem \ref{thm3} below. (\ref{asymcov}) is also interesting as it gives the limit of the variance in the denominator of (\ref{asymdist}) even as the dimension ($p\times p$) of the matrices involved in the expression increases.

-which is nothing else than the standard formula for the asymptotic variance of the least squares estimator of the $j$'th coefficient $\hat{\beta}_{OLS,j}$ in a fixed dimensional linear regression model.
-Thus, there is no efficiency loss.
-In the case where $H$ is a set of fixed cardinality $h$, (\ref{asymdist}) reveals that
+Note that while $d_{n1}$ and $d_{n2}$ do not directly enter in the first order asymptotic result of Theorem \ref{thm2}, equations (\ref{b.0}), (\ref{l2auxxb}), (\ref{numerator}) and (\ref{thm2aa}) in the appendix still reveal that the desparsified conservative Lasso is likely to result in more precise inference than the plain desparsified Lasso.
+The effect comes directly from more precise parameter estimates as well as through more precise covariance matrix estimation using the nodewise regressions and is clearly seen in the simulations.